 Bank on it

-If you want to set your child up with a bank account, we have a First Saver account for children.
+If you want to set your child up with a bank account, depending on the age of your child you may want to set up a savings and/or an everyday account.
 If they’re under 16 years old they’ll need to have a parent or guardian complete a one-off declaration to certify their tax residency before they can open a new account.
 You’ll need to make an appointment and come into a branch to open this account.

 Financial literacy in school